josphinenzila/udacityblog/WRITEUP.md

 _Detail how the app and any other needs would have to change for you to change your decision in the last section._

-I would choose virtual machines to deploy this application in future if i gain traffic in the site or scale the application.
+I would choose virtual machines to deploy this application in future if I would require full access and control of the resources like the operating system, network and security configurations, deployment, management among others.
+This is because app service offer a limited access to the host server.